This scholarship was established to benefit a Criminal Justice and Security Management student in the School for Professional Studies.

 To be eligible for the Criminal Justice and Security Management Scholarship, applicants must meet the following criteria at the time of application:

 - Be seeking a Bachelor's Degree in Criminal Justice and Security Management (change of major may result in forfeiture).

 - Ensure official copies of all necessary college, high school and/or GED transcripts have been received in SPS by the application deadline.

-- Completed Free Application for Federal Student Aid (FAFSA) for the academic year applying for.
+- Completed Free Application for Federal Student Aid (FAFSA) for the academic year for which you are applying.